avo-hq/docs.avohq.io/docs/3.0/resources.md

 ```

 :::warning
 You can't use `Avo::BaseController` and `Avo::ResourcesController` as **your base controller**.
 They are defined inside Avo.
 :::

+### Attach concerns to `Avo::BaseController`

+Alternatively you can use [this guide](https://avohq.io/blog/safely-extend-a-ruby-on-rails-controller) to attach methods, actions, and hooks to the main `Avo::BaseController` or `Avo::ApplicationController`.

 ## Manually registering resources